Can you sue an accountant for malpractice? The short answer is yes.

 - Did my CPA cross the line and practice law without the proper license or credentials?

 If you answered “yes” to any of these questions, you might have been the victim of accounting malpractice.
-Minns & Arnett are accounting malpractice attorneys that can help you determine if you have a case against your accountant or CPA.
-Accounting malpractice is very complex, and it is important to hire experienced trial counsel.
+Minns & Arnett are accounting malpractice attorneys that can help you determine if you have an accounting malpractice case against your accountant or CPA.
+Accounting malpractice is very complex, and it is important to hire experienced accounting malpractice attorney to win the case.